 - BS EN 795:1997 Protection against falls from a height – Anchor Devices – requirements and testing

-- Class A1 - Structural anchors designed to be secured to vertical, horizontal and inclined surfaces, e.g. walls, columns, lintels (Kee Safety products Ringanka, Keyanka & Fall Protection Accessories)
+- Class A1 - Structural anchor points designed to be secured to vertical, horizontal and inclined surfaces, e.g. walls, columns, lintels (Kee Safety products Ringanka, Keyanka & Fall Protection systems plan and Accessories)

 - Class A2 - Structural anchors designed to be secured to inclined roofs (Kee Safety products Roofanka and Ridgeanka)

-- Class B - Transportable temporary anchor devices (Kee Safety products Accessanka & Fall Protection accessories)
+- Class B - Transportable temporary anchor devices (Kee Safety products Accessanka)

-- Class C - Anchor devices employing horizontal flexible lines (Kee Safety products KeeLine & Wireanka)
+- Class C - Anchor points employing horizontal flexible lines (Kee Safety products KeeLine & Wireanka)

 - Class D - Anchor devices employing horizontal rigid anchor rails

-- Class E - Deadweight anchors for use on horizontal surfaces of no more than 5 degree (Kee Safety products Weightanka & Wireanka)
+- Class E - Deadweight anchor points for use on horizontal surfaces of no more than 5 degree (Kee Safety products Weightanka & Wireanka)

 - BS 7883: 2005 Code of practice for the design, selection, installation, use and maintenance of anchor devices conforming to BS EN 795